dougeby/IntuneDocs/intune/edition-upgrade-configure-windows-10.md

 ---
 # required metadata

-title: Upgrade or use S mode on Windows 10 devices with Microsoft Intune - Azure | Microsoft Docs
+title: Upgrade or use S mode on Windows 10 devices - Microsoft Intune - Azure | Microsoft Docs
-description: Create a device profile in Microsoft Intune to upgrade Windows 10 devices to different editions.
-For example, you can upgrade from Windows 10 Professional to Windows 10 Enterprise.
-You can also enable or switch out of S mode on a device using the configuration profile.
-Also see the supported upgrade paths for Windows 10 Pro, N Edition, Education, Cloud, Enterprise, Core, Holographic, and Mobile.
+description: Use Microsoft Intune to upgrade Windows 10 devices to a different edition, or enable S mode.
+Administrators can use a device configuration profile to upgrade Windows 10 Professional to Windows 10 Enterprise, and enable or switch out of S mode.
+See the supported upgrade paths for Windows 10 Pro, N Edition, Education, Cloud, Enterprise, Core, Holographic, and Mobile.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 09/11/2018
+ms.date: 01/17/2019
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune